Think Before You Post

 No Employer Needs to See You Party Hearty

-While employers have no issue with people who drink occasionally and have a good time, they do have an issue with people who exhibit poor judgement.
+While employers have no issue with people who drink occasionally and have a good time, they do have an issue with people who exhibit poor judgment.
 That’s what party pictures have the risk of showing.
-When you have pictures or videos in which you’re seen as falling over drunk, you look immature and prone to making poor choices.
+When you have pictures or videos in which you’re seen falling-down drunk, you look immature and prone to making poor choices.

-So don’t post those pictures where your eyes look glassy and ask others to remove pictures on their pages that have you in them if it paints you in a bad light.
+So don’t post those pictures where your eyes look glassy, and ask others to remove pictures on their pages that have you in them if it paints you in a bad light.
 Even if you aren’t tagged, if that person’s page is public, there’s a chance you could be discovered.
 You can also set your accounts so that you can’t be tagged or can only be tagged if you approve.
-This would be advisable as you know you have good judgement, but does your buddy?
+This is advisable as you may have good judgment, but does your buddy?

 Don't Get Caught in a Lie

-I just read an advice column a couple of days ago in which a young woman, who was just recently hired by a company and still in her probationary period, wanted to hang out with her friends in a cabin they had rented to watch the solar eclipse.
-She emailed her boss the evening before telling him that she ate something bad, got sick, and wouldn’t be able to come in the next day.
+I just read an advice column a couple of days ago in which a young woman, recently hired by a company and still in her probationary period, wanted to hang out with her friends in a cabin they had rented to watch the solar eclipse.
+She emailed her boss the evening before, telling him that she ate something bad, got sick, and wouldn’t be able to come in the next day.

 Stupidly, she posted a picture of her and her friends on Facebook.
-While she wasn’t Facebook friends with her boss, someone else on her team was a friend, and that person didn’t appreciate the fact that she came into work, while this girl decided to play hooky.
+While she wasn’t Facebook friends with her boss, someone else on her team was, and that person didn’t appreciate the fact that they came into work while this girl decided to play hooky.
 Needless to say, the next day was this girl’s last day.

 The lesson to this story is to not lie in the first place, but if you do, don’t be so bold as to make your lie apparent on social media.
 Employers don’t like being taken for suckers.